Just because you’re running a Linux operating system, doesn’t mean you cannot suffer data loss.

 - Backup Linux/Windows system including boot sectors

-Third on our list of open source imaging software for Linux is Partimage.
+Third, on our list of open-source imaging software for Linux is Partimage.
 It saves partitions as an image file and supports Windows operating system too.
 To save disk and transfer time you can compress the image file created by Linux cloning software.
 Furthermore, using Partimage’s Linux disk imaging software network support you can save partitions across the network.
-This provides ability to perform hard disk partition recovery after anything happens to the system’s hard drive.
+This provides the ability to perform hard disk partition recovery after anything happens to the system’s hard drive.

 Not only this you can run Partimage Linux cloning software as a part of your system or as stand-alone from live SystemRescueCD.
 This feature is beneficial for systems that cannot be booted.
-What’s best Partimage open source cloning software only copies data from used portion of the partition.
+What’s best Partimage open-source cloning software only copies data from a used portion of the partition.